A Semi-Parametric Bayesian Generalized Least Squares Estimator

 \section{Semi-parametric Approach to Random Effects Model}

-In addition to equation systems, the random effects model (\textsc{rem}) for panel data is another scenario where the \textsc{gls} has seen numerous applications.
-In a panel with $N$ cross sections and time series of dimension $T$, the error of each individual\footnote{We use the term ``individual'' to denote the cross section unit here.
-In practice it can be households, firms, countries or actual individuals.} is a $T \times 1$\footnote{That is, the $Q$ in the generic semi-parametric \textsc{gls} in Section \ref{sec: DP-GLS} is $T$ in this context.
+The \textsc{gls} has also seen numerous applications with panel data models, and in particular the random effects model (\textsc{rem}).
+In a panel with $N$ units and $T$ time periods, the error of each unit\footnote{We use the term ``unit'' to denote the cross section here.
+In practice it can be households, firms, countries or persons.} is a $T \times 1$\footnote{That is, the $Q$ in the generic semi-parametric \textsc{gls} in Section \ref{sec: DP-GLS} is $T$ in this context.
 We use $T$ here following panel data protocols.} vector.
-We will relax the assumption of parametric Bayesian \textsc{gls} for the \textsc{rem} (Koop, 2003) that the error vectors for all individuals have the same distribution.
-In this section we propose a semi-parametric Bayesian approach by introducing $\mathcal{DP}$ priors on the variances of the random effects and the errors.
-We follow the same approach as in the \textsc{dp-sur} method in terms of applying the $\mathcal{DP}$ prior on the hyper-parameters.
+We will relax the assumption of parametric Bayesian \textsc{gls} for the \textsc{rem} (\hyperlink{Koop, 2003}{Koop, 2003}) that the error vectors for all units have the same distribution.
+In this section we propose a semi-parametric Bayesian approach by introducing $\mathcal{DP}$ priors on the distributional parameters of the random effects and idiosyncratic errors.
+We follow the same approach as in the \textsc{dp-sur} method in terms of applying the $\mathcal{DP}$ prior on the distributional parameters.

 Consider the following panel data model